L-Blondy/up-fetch/README.md

 # up-fetch

-Sick of writing your own fetch wrapper on every single project? \
+Sick of writing your own fetch wrapper on every single project? **up-fetch** might be what you are looking for.
-Want to use the fetch API but it's too cumbersome to work with? \
-**up-fetch** might be what you are looking for.

 **up-fetch** is a tiny 1kb configuration tool for the fetch API with sensible default.